On this page

 Animal health attestations

-- The animal health requirements on the health certificate CFIA/ACIA 5813 are met based on Canadian regulations.
-For the list of diseases, please refer to the link listed in section 7
+The animal health requirements on the health certificate CFIA/ACIA 5813 are met based on Canadian regulations.
+In Canada, foot and mouth disease, rinderpest, Rift Valley fever and la peste des petits ruminants are reportable disease under the Health of Animals Act.

 Public health attestations